 How To Reach Sikkim

 |Gangtok is a three to four hour journey from Siliguri by road.
 Gangtok also can be reached by helicopter from Bagdogra.

 Bagdogra is linked to Delhi, Kolkata and Guwahati by air.
 There are a number trains running between Kolkata and New Jalpaiguri where road transport is available to Gangtok among other places.
 Sikkim National Transport and private bus companies offer bus service between Siliguri and Gangtok.
-Scheduled passenger air service to Sikkim's first airport is under construction at Pakyong and is expected to be operational by the end of 2017.
+Scheduled passenger air service to Sikkim's first airport is under construction at Pakyong and will be operational by early 2018.